 In the TAC system, the ECU monitors two accelerator position sensors to determine the driver’s desire for acceleration.
 Then, the device calculates the appropriate throttle response from a pair of throttle position sensors.
 Once it has the necessary information from the sensors, the ECU uses an actuator motor to operate the throttle, thereby controlling airflow into the engine.

 A problem anywhere in the TAC system can easily trigger the Reduced Engine Power warning on the dash.
-For instance, the problem could be one of the sensors, the throttle body, or even the accelerator pedal assembly.
+For instance, the problem could be one of the sensors, the throttle body (check out this article to find out the symptoms of a bad throttle body), or even the accelerator pedal assembly.

 Although a problem in the TAC system is one of the most common reasons a GM vehicle might enter reduced power mode, there are countless other possibilities.
 For example, some model 2002-2005 year Chevy, Buick, Oldsmobile, and GMC SUVs will display the message due to a faulty electronic fan clutch.
 Other vehicles may turn on the warning due to a problem with the fuel system—the list goes on and on.